 I do not teach that abortion is murder, although I grant that a Fundamentalist can teach that if he wants.
 I don't teach it for two reasons.
 In the first place, the clear scriptures in Genesis 2, as well as Job 30, 31, and Ezekiel 37, teach that there is no life in the human sense until there is breath. … However, I have noticed something about them that puts them in a very bad light.
 Not one of them recommends capital punishment for the murderer.
 This shows me they don't believe the Bible even when they profess to believe it.
 (Ruckman, Peter.
 Bible Believers' Bulletin.
 October 1990, p.
 9)

 Regarding his position that he cannot accept that abortion is murder, Ruckman keeps falling back on his excuse that those whom he has mockingly called “the pro-life boys” are not calling for capital punishment for those who perform abortions or mothers who allow it.
 Is Ruckman being reasonable and logical with this premise?
 First, whether abortion is murder or not should be based on moral and Biblical principles, not on the opinions of a segment of population regarding capital punishment of abortionists while abortion is legal.
 Second, whether life begins at conception is also not dependent on the views of others regarding capital punishment of abortionists.
 Third, it does not make sense to push for capital punishment of abortionists or mothers who allow it while abortion remains legal.
 The logical first step would be to outlaw abortion.
 Many pro-life activists seem to recognize that a proposed law prohibiting abortion that included a provision for capital punishment would not have a chance of becoming law in the current political climate, so they do not push for capital punishment.
 A scenario in which abortion would be outlawed with a maximum penalty of several years imprisonment for those responsible would be a vast improvement compared to what our country allows today.
+Most who are pro-life, especially believers, are likely to consider abortion to be murder in the moral sense or in God’s eyes, but it is recognized that what society will accept as law and punishment through the legislative process will not often match God’s perspective.

 More unusual views